tslocum/bgammon/PROTOCOL.md

 - `say <message>`
   - Send a chat message.
-  - This command can only be used after creating or joining a game.
+  - This command can only be used after creating or joining a match.
   - Aliases: `s`

 - `board`
-  - Print current game state in human-readable form.
+  - Print current match state in human-readable form.
-  - This command is not normally used, as the game state is provided in JSON format.
+  - This command is not normally used, as the match state is provided in JSON format.
   - Aliases: `b`

 - `pong <message>`